Founded in 1992, Friends of Tennessee Libraries (FOTL), a 501(c)(3) organization, is a network of volunteers.

 - Library Bill of Rights (ALA)

-Click on the images below to view all the resources by topic.
+Click on this link to view our resources by topic.

 “The gifts of time and commitment by Friends of Libraries in Tennessee set a positive example of civic engagement that benefits both volunteers and their communities.”